thespielplatz/godot-addon-firebase/README.md

 # Firebase Plugin for Godot 3
-Godot 3.x Plugin for Firebase/Fire
+Godot 3.x Plugin for Firebase

 I will implement the features of Google Firebase on the way, as I need them or they are requested by the community

 Did you use my code and and it worked without problems?
-You could ...
+You could ...<br>
 <a href='https://ko-fi.com/T6T31O7TS' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>